 Funeral directors and all those involved in the funeral industry have it tough.
 Day in day out, the role involves dealing with a lot of sadness, grief and loss.
+How do funeral directors cope?
+Who cares for them?
 Find out more as we explore the results of a poll commissioned by the Art of Dying Well.

 Funeral directors also have to deal with very traumatic events – deaths through major incidents; the death of a child, violent deaths, murder, suicide, death due to the fault of others – from carelessness or negligence, terrorism, deaths in all kinds of horrific circumstances.